saivivek321/laughing-fiesta/README.md

-# Creating a mini-terminal of our own
+# Creating a mini-terminal of our own with I/O Redurection and Piping